 Isn’t Philips Hue Smart Light Bulb one of the best HomeKit enabled Devices and accessories?

 The Philips Hue Go is very versatile.
 It allows you to light up your home with up to 300-lumen light output.
-The accessory is capable of lighting up your room with up to 16 million different colors.
+The accessory is capable of lighting up your room with up to 16 million different colours.
 It also allows the light output to be warm or cold, you can also adjust the brightness of the light as well.
 The Philips Hue Go is also portable and doesn’t require a hub.
 Moreover, it is user-friendly and easy to set up as well.

 Additionally, it also has smart battery management and while it doesn’t require a Hub to work App control and extended features can only be achievable via a Hub.